Prepared by Mawlana Dr. Mateen A. Khan MD and Dr. Ramzan Judge, PharmD

 Conclusion

 Muslim practitioners and patients should open dialogues about religious restrictions and preferences regarding their medical treatment.
-The reader should clearly note that appropriate indication and correct usage of any medication should always be done in consult with the treating physician.
+The reader should clearly note that appropriate indication and correct medication usage should always be done in consultation with the treating physician and pharmacist.
 Generally, heparin is impermissible while alternatives exist for it.
-Permission exists within the Sharī`ah for heparin if the treating practitioner in consultation with a pharmacist determines that only heparin is a viable medication for the current medical need.
+Permission exists within the Sharīʻah for heparin if the treating practitioner, in consultation with a pharmacist, determines that only heparin is viable for the current medical need.

-Additionally, Muslim healthcare practitioners should take appropriate steps with their Pharmacy and Therapeutics (P&T) committees to include protocols to accommodate Sharī`ah guidelines.
+Muslim healthcare practitioners should also take appropriate steps with their Pharmacy and Therapeutics (P&T) committees to include protocols to accommodate Sharīʻah guidelines.

 [i] Warnock LB, Huang D. Heparin.
 [Updated 2021 Jul 17].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2022 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK538247/